-Start sanding the filler on the flat surfaces with a sanding block or sander, using light, even strokes along the wood grain.
-Sand until the filler is smooth and blends in with the surrounding wood.
+Start sanding the filler on the flat surfaces using a sanding block or sander.
+Use light, even strokes along the wood grain.
+Continue sanding until the filler becomes smooth and blends in with the surrounding wood.

-Once you have sanded the filler, continue sanding other areas on the wood around the cabin, areas such as rough corners, knots, beams, or where the timber has been mechanically cut using a saw.
-Use sandpaper on areas that can not be sanded with a sanding block or an electric sander to avoid damaging the wood.
+After sanding the filled areas, proceed to sand other areas around the cabin that require attention, such as rough corners, knots, beams, or areas where the timber has been mechanically cut using a saw.
+Use sandpaper in areas where a sanding block or electric sander cannot reach to avoid damaging the wood.

-A proper and even sanding of filled areas is essential to avoid any bumps or dents in your final paint job.
-Once the fillings are levelled and blended with the surrounding wood, you can move on to the next step.
+Proper and even sanding of the filled areas is crucial to ensure a smooth surface for your final paint job.
+Once the fillings are leveled and seamlessly blended with the surrounding wood, you can proceed to the next step.